The Best way to Pray for a Narcissistic Jerk-

 Because:

 There are to be no human kings in the Church.
 Jesus is the only King among His people.
 Period.
 End of story.
 Jesus is the only leader who can make demands or who deserves absolute obedience.
 Pastors are simply not anointed to lead churches the same way kings were anointed to lead Israel in the Old Testament.
 The word anointed or anoint in reference to people and/or Jesus is used a total of eleven times in the New Testament.
-Eight explicitly refer to Jesus (Mark 14:8, Luke 4:18, Luke 7:46, John 11:2, John 12:3, Acts 4:27, Acts 10:38, Hebrews 1:9).
-The remaining three teach all Christians are anointed for ministry, not just a few specific leaders (2nd Corinthians 1:21, 1st John 2:20, 1st John 2:27).
+Eight explicitly refer to Jesus’ anointing (Mark 14:8, Luke 4:18, Luke 7:46, John 11:2, John 12:3, Acts 4:27, Acts 10:38, Hebrews 1:9).
+The remaining three references teach that all Christians are anointed for ministry, not just a few specific leaders (2nd Corinthians 1:21, 1st John 2:20, 1st John 2:27).

 All Christians are given gifts to benefit the church (Ephesians 4:11-12, 1st Corinthians 12:7-11, Romans 12:3-9).
 Some spiritual gifts have a leadership component to them (apostles, prophets, pastors, teachers, overseers).
 The New Testament commands Christians to treat these leaders with respect and to make their task joyful rather than difficult (Hebrews 13:17).
 Christians will be judged for how they treat their spiritual leaders.
 Therefore, any challenge to a leader’s teaching or behavior must be prayerfully contemplated before action is taken.